nmakel/solaredge_modbus/README.md

 `port = TCP port of the Modbus TCP device, required`
 `unit = Modbus device address, default=1, optional`

-While if you are using a serial Modbus connection you can specify:
+While if you are using a Modbus RTU connection you can specify:

 `device = path to serial device, e.g. /dev/ttyUSB0, required`
 `baud = baud rate of your device, defaults to product default, optional`